 academic centers and the ARC to work together more closely in service to the Appalachian

 region.
-Since that first meeting, the ATP has grown to include 13 institutions of
+Since that first meeting, the ATP has grown to include up to 16 institutions

-Undergraduate and graduate students in these 13 colleges and universities engage in field research related to the question, "How do we build a sustainable future for Appalachian communities?"
+Undergraduate and graduate students in the participating colleges and universities engage in field research related to the question, "How do we build a sustainable future for Appalachian communities?"
 Each campus approaches the question uniquely, but all work toward common goals and activities.

 - Students will strengthen leadership skills and awareness of community assets that can foster sustainability.

 - Students will be engaged as active learners and participants in community projects.

 - Students will engage in traditional and active research to assist communities in creative approaches to sustainability through asset-based development.

 - Presentation of research at a conference in Washington, D.C.